rakkran/BoozeCruise/README.md

-# ANTI-DRUNK DRIVING SIMULATOR 2K24
+# ANTI-DRUNK DRIVING SIMULATOR: BOOZE CRUISE
 Programmed by Yusuf.
 Designed by Dylan, Matthew and Yusuf.

 # LICENSING